felixyeboah/go-nextjs/README.md

 ## Database

-The application uses SQLite by default, but can be configured to use any database supported by the Go SQL package.
+The application uses Turso, a distributed SQLite database, for data storage.
+Turso provides:

+- Global distribution with low latency
+- SQLite compatibility
+- Serverless operation
+- Built-in replication and high availability

+The backend connects to Turso using the libsql-client-go driver.
 Database migrations are managed using the `migrate` tool.

+For local development, you'll need to:
+1. Install the Turso CLI: https://docs.turso.tech/reference/turso-cli
+2. Create a database and get your connection URL and auth token
+3. Configure these in your `.env` file

 ## Deployment